 We love the availability of different citrus during the winter months.
 Blood oranges offer a stunning color to dishes.
 We have found Cara Cara oranges, tangerines, Clementine’s are everyone’s favorite, and even Meyer lemons can easily be found and would add a fresh tang to this dressing.

-Pumpkin seeds are a excellent source of protein for vegetarians and provide a great crunch to this salad.
+Pumpkin seeds are an excellent source of protein for vegetarians and provide a great crunch to this salad.

-We certainly don’t fell like we missed out on anything with this salad and had happy full bellies.
+We certainly don’t feel like we missed out on anything with this salad and had happy full bellies.